Drilling and completion costs 150% of AFE

 You get a well drilled and cased to a certain depth.

-So are you Ok with sloppy bookkeeping?
+So are you okay with sloppy bookkeeping?
 I believe that truth is important.
 Business partners should not cheat their partners.
-Once they find out their mistakes they should refund you.
+Once they find out their mistakes, they should refund you.
 Many times I get billing adjustments both ways.
 More often those charges increase my bill.
-Do bookkeeper sometimes enter invoice to the wrong account by mistake?
+Do bookkeepers sometimes enter invoices to the wrong account by mistake?
 Do they sometimes do it on purpose?
 Remember Enron.

 Address any concerns about cost prior to accepting working interest.